Jenna and Chris

 The pool party

 Everyone was fully connected at this point.
 The full party went well into the next morning, capping off one of the best events of our lives.
-Many of the stories and pictures could not be included in this book.

 Chapter Eight